Let's face it: Driving traffic to your website is a pain in the ass. You have a lot of competition to earn top spots in Google results.

 In this case, it captures people who might be interested in your service but probably aren’t in a position to visit you.
 In short, this is non-converting traffic.

 This particular example is so bad, even people who don’t know anything at all about SEO or digital marketing will notice it.
 And if your website simply sounds weird because of something you’ve done for marketing purposes, you’re headed in the wrong direction!

-Google has done a terrific job of actually honing in on its users intent, and now serving up relevant results...
-NOT based on keywords.
+Google has done a terrific job of actually honing in on its users' intent and now serving up relevant results... not based on keywords.

 Remember: Search Terms Get More Specific Over Time